This page contains more information about the application procedure and what forms need to be submitted.

 The Wouter Nolet Scholarship Fund (WNSF) supports the healthcare system in Sierra Leone by providing scholarships to financially disadvantaged students, enabling them to follow CapaCare’s Surgical Training Program (STP).

-Students, following the STP program, must provide for their own personal costs.
-For some students, who have employment contracts in government hospitals (pin-coded), bearing their own expenses will not be a problem.
+Clinical Health Officers (CHO’s), following the STP program, must provide for their own personal costs.
+For some CHO’s, who have employment contracts in government hospitals (pin-coded), bearing their own expenses will not be a problem.
 However, others who are not employed by the government (non-pin coded) will not be able to participate in the STP program without outside financial support.

-The WNSF aims to cover the personal costs of these students, including housing, food, study materials, tablet and travel.
-The amount of scholarship is valued at € 2,000 per year.
-The scholarship applies to the entire period of 3 years.
-Allowances will be paid in semi-annual parts of € 1,000 directly to the student.
+WNSF aims to cover the personal costs of these students, including housing, study materials, food, travel and tablet.
+The amount of scholarship for these CHO’s is valued at € 1,800 per year.
+The scholarship applies to the entire period of the STP training of 3 years.
+Allowances will be paid in monthly parts of € 150 (being the equivalent of SLL 2 Mio), directly to the student.

 The sponsored student has to account for his/her achievements by regularly reporting back to WNSF about his/her study results.